What is Data

 Data Aggregation in Telecom

-For example, telecom companies can analyze data from social media, forums, and industry reports, telecom companies can optimize their service offerings, improve customer retention, and refine marketing strategies.
+For example, telecom companies can analyze data from social media, forums, and industry reports to optimize their service offerings, improve customer retention, and refine marketing strategies.

 Data Aggregation in Real Estate

-In the real estate business, you need to gather information from many places, like property ads, market trends, deal records, and demographic data.
-Real estate experts need to collect data in order to make good choices and give correct market studies.
-Real estate businesses collect data to look at things like property prices, market trends, and funding possibilities.
+In the real estate business, you need to gather information from many sources, such as property ads, market trends, deal records, and demographic data.
+Real estate experts collect data to make good choices and provide correct market studies.
+Real estate businesses collect data to examine property prices, market trends, and funding possibilities.

-For instance, a realtor might look at area home sales, rental rates, and economic factors to figure out where new projects should go.
+For instance, a realtor might examine area home sales, rental rates, and economic factors to determine where new projects should be located.
 Collecting data also helps real estate agents give their clients in-depth market studies and personalized property suggestions.

 How GroupBWT Can Help Your Business Aggregate Data